cart96/unreal/README.md

 Unofficial SurrealDB client for Elixir.
 Supports both WebSocket and HTTP connection.

-> ⚠️ Unreal is well tested.
-But still may contains some bugs.
-Please report an issue if you got an one. ⚠️
+> ⚠️ Unreal is well tested, but still may contain some bugs.
+Please report an issue if you got one. ⚠️

 ## Installation